 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussion assignments are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
+(MLOs: A, B, C)

 2. Final Submission